-Dracula Blows His Cool – original title: Graf Dracula in Oberbayern and Graf Dracula (beißt jetzt) in Oberbayern on publicity material – is a 1979 German comedy horror feature film written and directed by Carl Schenkel [as Carlo Ombra].
-It has also been released as Dracula 2000; Hotel Drakula and Dracula Sucks (not to be confused with the 1978 movie of the same name).
+Dracula Blows His Cool is a 1979 German comedy horror feature film written and directed by Carl Schenkel [as Carlo Ombra].
+Original title: Graf Dracula in Oberbayern and Graf Dracula (beißt jetzt) in Oberbayern on publicity material.
+It has also been released as Dracula 2000 and Hotel Drakula.

 The movie stars Gianni Garko (as both Stan, the hero, and Count Dracula), Betty Vergès, Bea Fiedler, Giacomo Rizzo, Ralf Wolter and Linda Grondier.
 It was made in quick response to the success of American comedy movie Love at First Bite (it took nearly $44 million at the US box office) but was not released in the USA until 1982.